Module Catalogue 2025/26

 Aims

-Wired and wireless communications networks is one of the fastest growing fields in the engineering world, and a tremendous interest for this topic exists among students.
+Communications networks is one of the fastest growing fields in the engineering world, and a tremendous interest for this topic exists among students.
 The purpose of the course is to:

-- introduce a broad coverage of modern communication networks and technologies.
+- Introduce a broad coverage of modern communication networks and technologies.

 Outline Of Syllabus

-Introduction to the concept of a cipher system and its relevance in modern communications.
+3. Understanding of encryption algorithms for privacy and security as applied to modern communications: Introduction to the concept of a cipher system and its relevance in modern communications.
+Examination of public-key and private-key cryptosystems for enhancing privacy and security.

-5. Develop Self-Learning skills: Each student can select a topic from a list of recent advances in wired/ wireless communications and security, study it in depth and present it to his/her group.
+4. Develop Self-Learning skills: Each student can select a topic from a list of recent advances in wired/ wireless communications and security, study it in depth and present it to his/her group.

 Learning Outcomes